SQIAsignHD: SQIsignHD Adaptor Signature

 \subsection{Computational Hardness Assumptions}

-Our hardness assumptions, which are derived from the generic hard problem of finding an isogeny between two isogenous elliptic curves defined over a field $k$, are given below and are supposed to be computationally infeasible problems and applied in the pre-signing and adaptation phases of our scheme and are employed throughout its construction.
+The following computational hardness assumptions, which are derived from the generic problem of finding an isogeny between two isogenous elliptic curves defined over a field $k$, are presumed to be computationally infeasible.
+These assumptions underpin the security of our scheme and are employed throughout its construction.

 \begin{problem}[Supersingular Smooth Endomorphism Problem \cite{sqisign}] Given a prime $p$ and a supersingular elliptic curve $E/\mathbb{F}_{p^2}$, find a (non-trivial) cyclic endomorphism of $E$ of smooth degree. \end{problem}